-During the 2023 CEDS update, the MWVCOG surveyed local economic development organizations and municipalities regarding high priority regional projects.
+During the 2023 CEDS update, the MWVCOG surveyed local economic development organizations and municipalities regarding high-priority regional projects.
 The respondents prioritized local projects in three ways, best use of limited resources, competitive advantages, and contribution to the overall resiliency of the region.
-The following is the list sorted by the CEDS goal they are associated with.
+The list is a living document and is updated frequently by the Mid-Willamette Council of Governments.
+To provide the most up-to-date version, the MWV COG decided not to include it here.
+It is available upon request.
+For inquiries please email McRae Carmichael at MCarmichael@mwvcog.org.